NavarroAlexKU/Build-Solutions-Across-VPCs-with-AWS-Peering/README.md

 ![ScreenShot](https://github.com/NavarroAlexKU/Build-Solutions-Across-VPCs-with-AWS-Peering/blob/main/VPC%20Peering.png)

 ## Project Objective:
-Create a new VPC for WordPress blog to run form.
+Create a new VPC for WordPress blog to run from.
 Create a VPC peering connection between your new VPC and existing database VPC.

 ## Author:
 [Alex Navarro]